haasr/collaborative-blog/README.rst

 folders exists to serve the CSS, JavaScripts, and the many images related to the public pages, to posts, and to profile images.
 The database is configured to maintain a remote Postgres connection.
-The separation of static files and the datbase from the application code was inspired by my experience with developing microservices architectures.
+The separation of static files and the database from the application code was inspired by my experience with developing microservices architectures.
 Using these external services not only allows for very cheap static files storage but it increases the modularity of the blog, making it easier to re-deploy elsewhere (without the need to roll a new database